nabadawy/AMEN2S-SoC/ML Accelerator/README.md

 ![Untitled Diagram2 drawio](https://user-images.githubusercontent.com/62911896/145671523-54b7a095-4796-4dd6-9708-4ad5f72ef02c.png)

 ## power Analysis
-In order to add a second clock which is 4 times faster than the SoC's clock, we needed to implement a PLL which will multiply the original clock with a factor of 4.
-However, the PLL implementation will consume much area and power which contradicts out aim which is being area wise and energy effecient.
+Our aim is to increase the speed of the accelerator without increasing the power consumption.
+That is why we migrated the convolution function to hte hardware instead of the software to increase the speed with less power usage.
+The power consumption is the power of the software plus the power ot the hardware.

 # Four 8-bit MAC unit accelerator